Person Wearing Black Jacket in the Middle of Forest

 Option for Action: Creating Savoring Rituals

-If you’d like to begin your own savoring ritual, check out the On my resources page, you will find the free Guided Gratitude Practices Booklet that includes a step-by-step (on page 5) for bringing savoring into your busy life.
-Small steps like these can help us bring more joy and presence into our life.
+If you’d like to begin your own savoring ritual, check out my free Guided Gratitude Practices Booklet.
+It includes a step-by-step guide for bringing savoring into your busy life.
+Small steps like these can help us bring more joy and presence into our lives.
 Enjoy noticing.

 Lainie